Foodee/ember-foxy-forms/tests/dummy/app/templates/docs/forms.md

 # Form Features in detail

-FoxyForms is a fully featured forms framework, mostly designed for dealing with ember-data models.
+FoxyForms is a fully featured form framework, mostly designed for dealing with ember-data models.
 It comes with a number of features that make composing UIs very simple.

 ## Value & Error Mapping